LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 12 - Vehicles list.md

 ## List rendering

-We can use `v-for` directive to render a list of items based on an array.
+We can use the `v-for` directive to render a list of items based on an array.
 The `v-for` directive requires a special syntax in the form of `item in items`, where `items` is the source data array and `item` is an **alias** for the array element being iterated on:

 ```vue
 <div